How to Manage Frost Damage in the Fall Vegetable Garden

 Half-Hardy

 Some vegetables are classified as “half-hardy.”
-They can tolerate one or several light frosts and temperatures in the range of 28-32°F.
+They can tolerate one or several light frosts and temperatures in the range of 28 to 32°F.

-A close up of a plant damaged by frost, with brown wilting leaves, dead leaves and some sad looking green ones.
+A close up of a plant damaged by cold, with brown wilting leaves, dead leaves and some sad looking green ones.
 The background is stony soil, in soft focus.

 Half-hardy crops also do best in cool weather, however, they need a minimum of six hours of sun each day, also known as “full sun.”